RicardoRivera7/HomeSOCUsingCloud/README.md

 Click the blue "Review + Create" button <br/>
 Then click the blue "Create" button <br/>
-You should get a depployment page and confirmation it has been deployed, this could take a minute <br/>
+You should get a deployment page and confirmation it has been deployed, this could take a minute <br/>
 <img src="https://i.imgur.com/Uo4W8dc.png" height="80%" width="80%" alt="AzureCloudSOC"/>
 <br/>
 <br/>